arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 [{"text":"Avoid heroku-at-all-costs","author":"SPJ"}]
 ```

+Success!
 Looks like everything is working well!

 ### How does the app on Heroku know how to connect to the database?

-You may be wondering how the application running on on Heroku knows how to connect to the database.
-Well, Heroku has an idea of configuration variables that it passes to your application as environment variables.
+You may be wondering how the application running on on Heroku knows how to
+connect to the database.
+Well, Heroku has configuration variables that it passes
+to the application as environment variables.

-You can see these configuration variables with the following command:
+These configuration variables can be inspected with the following command:

 ```sh
 $ heroku config